-Perceived stress and anxiety can be a normal and healthy response to life circumstances.
-But for some, the fast pace and uncertainty of modern society causes debilitating levels of stress and anxiety.
+Perceived stress & anxiety can be a healthy response to life circumstances.
+But for some, the fast pace & uncertainty of modern society causes levels of stress and anxiety.
 Chronic, unmanaged stress hurts our quality of life and is responsible for an increase in health issues and disorders across the world.
 It is a psycho-social crisis that has been accelerated by the COVID-19 pandemic.
 Rates of anxiety in the U.S. have more than tripled in the second quarter, from 8.1% in 2019 to 25.5% in 2020.
 The resulting negative emotions are not only traumatic, but also make our immune systems more vulnerable.
 Managing these draining emotions is difficult but doable.

 Yoga as a Mind-Body Treatment